Motivic interpretation of Albanese varieties of smooth varieties: Picard functors

-for scheme $T$ over $k$.
+Thus $Z$ can be written as a formal sum of morphisms $\Spec(k)\rightarrow Y$.
+Since the two transfer structures agree on the level of morphisms, $p$ and $q$ are equal. \end{proof}

+\begin{rmk} In this paper, we view any scheme $G$ as a representable sheaf on $Sm/k$.
+Then $G$ and $G_{red}$ represent the same sheaf on $Sm/k$.
+Indeed, if $T\in Sm/k$, then every morphism $f\colon T\rightarrow G$ canonically factors through $G_{red}$ since $T$ is reduced. \end{rmk} \begin{prop} For every proper $X\in Sm/k$, the Nisnevich sheaf with transfers ${\rm Pic}_{X/k}$ is representable by an abelian group scheme. \end{prop} \begin{proof} Let $A$ be the presheaf of abelian groups on $Sch/k$ given by

+for $T\in Sch/k$.
 The restriction of $A$ to $Sm/k$ is ${\rm Pic}_{X/k}$.
-It is known that $A$ is representable by an abelian group scheme over $k$.
-Let $B$ be the connected component of $A$ containing the identity of $A$.
-Then the restriction of $B$ to $Sm/k$ is ${\rm Pic}_{X/k}^0$, and $B_{red}$ is representable by an abelian variety over $k$.
-Let $T$ be a scheme smooth and separated over $k$.
-For any morphism $f:T\rightarrow B$ of schemes over $k$, $f$ factors through $B_{red}$ since $T$ is reduced.
-Thus $B_{red}$ and $B$ represent the same presheaf on $Sm/k$.
-Then the presheaf ${\rm Pic}_{X/k}^0$ is representable by an abelian variety over $k$.
-It has the usual transfer structure given in \cite[Example 2.5]{MVW}, and this agrees with the transfer structure in \cite{MR2102056} by Proposition \ref{1.36}. \end{proof}
+It is well-known that $A$ is representable by a scheme $G$ such that $G_{red}$ is an abelian group scheme.
+Due to Remark \ref{1.37}, $\Pic_{X/k}$ is as Nisnevich sheaves representable by the abelian group scheme $G_{red}$.
+Moreover, the transfer structure on $\Pic_{X/k}$ discussed in Definition \ref{1.12} agrees with that in \cite{MR2102056} by Proposition \ref{1.36}. \end{proof}

+\begin{prop} For every proper simplicial scheme $X_\bullet$ in $Sm/k$, the Nisnevich sheaf with transfers $\Pic_{X_\bullet/k}$ is representable by a semi-abelian scheme group scheme. \end{prop} \begin{proof} The proof is similar to that of Proposition \ref{1.14}.
+Just add the reference \cite[Theorem 5.1.1]{MR2107442} saying that $\Pic_{X_\bullet/k}$ is representable by a scheme $G$ such that $G_{red}$ is a semi-abelian group scheme. \end{proof}